 The first step in choosing a provider is to consider your own situation.
 Start by examining what you really need.

-- What are our email marketing plans over the next year?
+- What are your email marketing plans over the next year?

-- What are our longer term marketing aspirations and how does email fit into these?
+- What are your longer-term marketing aspirations and how does email fit into these?

-- Do we lack any of the skills and resources needed to meet our marketing objectives?
+- Does the business lack any of the skills and resources needed to meet its marketing objectives?

-- What level and type of support will we therefore need from a provider?
+- What level and type of support will be required from a provider?